jkb91jkb91/haproxy_apache_aws/README.md

-PROJECT WITH HaProxy LB >> Three Apache Webservers hosted on AWS EC2 and DNS configured on GoDaddy.com
+**PROJECT HaProxy LB with 3 Apache Webservers hosted on AWS EC2 and DNS configured on GoDaddy.com**
 VMs are prepared by Cloudformation
 Domain name:devopsproject.pl